neocogent/sqlchain/README.md

 - Insight API (plus some extensions, like /api/closure)
 - Blockchain.info API (including websocket)
 - RPC via POST, GET urls
-- Web Interface (using bootstrap, integrated with API backend, primarily a demo)
+- Web Interface (demo of integrating with API backend; only hints at what you can do)
-- Electrum Server
+- Electrum Server (old, still untested, needs TLC)

 **sqlChain** currently consists of three daemon programs.